elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/type-conversion.md

 ---

-### In JavaScript, what is the Boolean return value for the string “0”?
+### What is the Boolean return value for the string “0” in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> In JavaScript, a non-empty string is always true.
-Zero as a number is considered empty and returns false.</div><br />
+Zero is considered empty and returns false.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>